marcbarry/drone/sixfab telit le910c1-eu/README.md

 AT+CGDCONT=1,"IP","giffgaff.com"		; configure APN
 AT#REBOOT
 AT#ECM=1,0					; start the internet connection
-						; on reboots or network loss, re-run
+						; on reboots or network/signal loss, re-run
 ```

 ```